fiso/smooth-bankid/README.md

 The instructions for installing the test identity can be found [here](https://www.bankid.com/assets/bankid/rp/how-to-get-bankid-for-test-v1.6.pdf).
 Complete this step before you move on with the guide.

 ## Setting up your request agent
-You have to configure your request agent to use the SSL certificate provided by BankID.
+You have to configure your request agent to use the client SSL certificate provided by BankID.
 The specifics of how to do that will depend on your environment.

-BankID provides a PFX file for use with the test environment, available [here](https://www.bankid.com/assets/bankid/rp/FPTestcert2_20150818_102329.pfx).
+BankID provides a certificate in PFX format for use with the test environment, available [here](https://www.bankid.com/assets/bankid/rp/FPTestcert2_20150818_102329.pfx).
 The passphrase for this file is `qwerty123`.
 Switching to production later is a matter of using a different file (that your issuing bank will provide).

-The certificate authority files for the environments are:
+The public keys that you will be using to validate the identity of the responding server are:

 <details><summary>Test</summary><p>
 <pre>